WarStalkeR/OpenXcomExMore/README.md

 features, modding capabilities and even scripts, to say the least.

-OpenXcom Extended More (OXCEM) is an [OXCE modified fork](https://git.soon-tm.info/warstalker/OpenXcomExMore) managed by me.
+OpenXcom Extended More (OXCEM) is an [OXCE modified fork](https://git.soon-tm.info/warstalker/OpenXcomExMore) managed by me (WarStalkeR).
 Here I implement all the features I desire.
 Sometimes they are simple, sometimes they are not.
 Complete list of changes I've made so far (as well as all potential future plans) are listed below along with technical details on how to use them.

 See more info at the [website](https://openxcom.org) and the [wiki](https://www.ufopaedia.org/index.php/OpenXcom).
 OXCEM-specific